Jok98/Jok98.github.io/README.md

 The notes are written in markdown and stored in the `notes` directory that will be converted to html by Jekyll and deployed to github pages.

-The structure of the site is based on a json that represents the structure/hierarchy of the `notes` dir that is updated automatically by a scrip [create_json.sh](create_json.sh) that is executed by the github action.
+The structure of the site is based on a json that represents the structure/hierarchy of the `notes` dir that is updated automatically by a script [create_json.sh](scripts/create_json.sh) that is executed by the github action and stored in `assets/data/directories.json`.

 ---